-The recipient, and any subrecipient ("subgrantee") at any tier, must comply with all applicable requirements of 28C.F.R.
+The subgrantee at any tier, must comply with all applicable requirements of 28C.F.R.
 Part 38, specifically including any applicable requirements regarding written notice to program beneficiaries and prospective program beneficiaries.

 Among other things, 28 C.F.R.
 Part 38 includes rules that prohibit specific forms of discrimination on the basis of religion, a religious belief, a refusal to hold a religious belief, or refusal to attend or participate in a religious practice.
-Part 38 also sets out rules and requirements that pertain to subgrantee organizations that engage in or conduct explicitly religious activities, as well as rules and requirements that pertain to subgrantees that are faith-based or religious organizations.
+Part 38 also sets out rules and requirements that pertain to subgrantee organizations that engage in or conduct explicitly religious activities.